junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — Introduced in House
 - 2019-03-05 — Introduced in House
 - 2019-03-05 — Referred to the House Committee on the Judiciary.
+- 2019-03-25 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2020-03-10 — Subcommittee on Immigration and Citizenship Discharged.
+- 2020-03-11 — Committee Consideration and Mark-up Session Held.
+- 2020-03-11 — Ordered to be Reported by Voice Vote.
+- 2020-05-22 — Placed on the Private Calendar, Calendar No. 1.
+- 2020-05-22 — Reported by the Committee on Judiciary.
+H. Rept.
+116-423.
+- 2020-05-22 — Reported by the Committee on Judiciary.
+H. Rept.
+116-423.